-- 1.1 "Early retirement" is where an employee accepts an early retirement package in exchange for voluntarily terminating their employment with an agency. - 1.2 "Redundancy" is the situation where a position or function becomes redundant as a result of workplace change and this leads to a decision by the chief executive to terminate the employee's employment. - 1.3 "Retrenchment" is the termination of employment of an employee whose position is redundant and for whom action to support employment security under the directive relating to employment arrangements following workplace change has been reasonably exhausted. - 1.4 "Severance payment period" is the period of time which equates to the payment of the severance payment expressed in weeks (note this period of time does not include recreation leave, long service leave, the notice period or if applicable the incentive payment). - 1.5 "Week's pay" means the ordinary time rate of pay for the employee concerned.
-The following amounts are excluded from the calculation of the ordinary time rate of pay: overtime, penalty rates, disability allowances, shift allowances, fares and travelling time allowances and any other ancillary payments.
+- "Early retirement" is where an employee accepts an early retirement package in exchange for voluntarily 1.1. terminating their employment with an agency. - 1.2.
+"Redundancy" is the situation where a position or function becomes redundant as a result of workplace change and this leads to a decision by the chief executive to terminate the employee's employment. - "Retrenchment" is the termination of employment of an employee whose position is redundant and for whom it 1.3. has been determined that continued actions to secure a permanent placement are no longer appropriate. - "Severance payment period" is the period of time which equates to the payment of the severance payment 1.4. expressed in weeks (note this period of time does not include recreation leave, long service leave, the notice period or if applicable the incentive payment). - "Week's pay" means the ordinary time rate of pay for the employee concerned.
+The following amounts are 1.5. excluded from the calculation of the ordinary time rate of pay: overtime, penalty rates, disability allowances, shift allowances, fares and travelling time allowances and any other ancillary payments.